dee0/ocm-toi-helloworld/README.md

     - toiPackage.templateLibraries.
 These are references to resources in the component version
     - toiPackage.schema.
 This is a reference to a json schema in the component version

-    NOTE: Process is very similar to #2 above.
-However a difference is that these functions are made available to the spiff templates
-      - hasCredentials(string[,string])bool
-      - getCredentials(string[,string]) map[string}string | string

-    To be clear, the above functions take a string argument and an optional second string argument.
-The first is the key from the credential request.
-If the second argument is not passed then the expression is looking for, or retrieving, a map containing the properties, e.g. user and password, of specified credential.
-If a second argument is passed then the functions look for, or retrieve, the proprety of the same name from the credential identified by the first argument.

 7. Make user config from:
    - toiPackage.configTemplate.
 This is a spiff template
    - Output from previous step